expo/ex-navigation/README.md

 is a prop that is passed into all components that you registered with the router.
-If you need to access the `navigator` on a component that is not a route, you can either pass it in manually from your route component use `withNavigation` as a decorator on the component:
+If you need to access the `navigator` on a component that is not a route, you can either pass it in manually from your route component or use `withNavigation` as a decorator on the component:

 ```javascript
 import React from 'react';